 - Our DMSA Night at the KOMEDIA, one of Brighton’s exceptional venues.

-- Radio and Transmission Art work by students presented on Resonance FM and Resonance Extra.
+- Radio and Transmission Art work and and radio programmes by students presented on Resonance FM and Resonance Extra.

 - Student work has been featured in Festivals including Brighton Festival, Brighton Digital Festival, Fort Process, International Design Research and Society Conference [ further details.]

-- Collaborations with galleries, including ONCA Gallery (Brighton), The Lighthouse, Our Future City, and Spektral-Raumohr in Berlin.
+- Collaborations with galleries and initiatives, including ONCA Gallery (Brighton), The Lighthouse, Our Future City, and Spektral-Raumohr in Berlin.

-- Participation in workshops lead by STEIM, bela platform and others.
+- Participation in workshops lead by Vulpestruments, STEIM, bela platform and others.

-- Commissions and internships with organisations and companies including projects ran by DMSA Alumni such as Soundcamp, and Ithacaaudio.
+- Commissions and collaborations with organisations and companies including projects ran by DMSA Alumni such as Soundcamp, and Ithacaaudio.